Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

-The previous basic algorithm has been further developed in Ref.~\onlinecite{Mazzola2014} and later in Ref.~\onlinecite{Zen2015}, to improve the integration of the positions $\bvec{q}$ in Eq.~(\ref{pos_attaccalite}), by taking into account the evolution of $\bvec{p}(t)$ during the time interval $\delta t$.
-Here, we provide an alternative derivation, based on the joint momentum-position coordinates
+The basic integration scheme developed by Attacalite \emph{et al.}\cite{Attaccalite2008} to perform QMC-driven MD simulations at finite temperature has been further developed in Refs.~\onlinecite{Mazzola2014} and \onlinecite{Zen2015}.
+In the latter scheme, dubbed as Classical Momentum-Position Correlator (CMPC) algorithm, the Langevin dynamics is driven by a correlated noise affecting both momenta and positions.
+To set up the formalism that we will be exploiting in the quantum path integral case, we provide here an alternative derivation, based on the joint momentum-position coordinates

 where $\bvec{X}$ is a $6N$-dimensional vector.
 Analogously, we extend the definition of the ionic and random force vectors to be $\bvec{F}= $ and $\bvec{E}= $, respectively.
 In this extended basis, Eqs.~(\ref{vel_lang}) and (\ref{pos_lang}) can be rewritten into a generalized SDE, which reads as